xibodevelopment/backupwordpress/bin/readme.txt

 **My backups seem to be failing?**

 If your backups are failing, it's commonly caused by a lack of available resources on your server.
 To establish this is the case, exclude the complete (or parts of the) uploads folder and run a backup.
 If that succeeds, you know it's probably a server issue.
 If it does not succeed, report the results to our support team for further help.
-You can contact support by enabling support from your Admin Dashboard (recommended), or emailing backupwordpress@hmn.md
+You can contact support by emailing support@xibomarketing.com

 **Further Support & Feedback**

 General support questions should be posted in the <a href="http://wordpress.org/tags/backupwordpress?forum_id=10">WordPress support forums, tagged with backupwordpress.</a>

-For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/humanmade/backupwordpress/">BackUpWordPress on GitHub.</a>
+For development issues, feature requests or anybody wishing to help out with development checkout <a href="https://github.com/orgs/xibodevelopment/backupwordpress/">BackUpWordPress on GitHub.</a>

-You can also tweet <a href="http://twitter.com/humanmadeltd">@humanmadeltd</a> or email backupwordpress@hmn.md for further help/support.
+You can also email support@xibomarketing.com for further help/support.

 == Screenshots ==